 Angina can sometimes run in the family, so if a close relative has had angina, your risk of having it may be higher.

-If you have noticed a pain in your chest when you exert yourself, you should visit your GP as soon as possible.
-Your GP will ask you a number of questions about the pain and then examine you.
+If you have noticed a pain in your chest when you exert yourself, you should visit your doctor as soon as possible.
+Your doctor will ask you a number of questions about the pain and then examine you.
 He or she will listen to your heart and chest, check your blood pressure, and look for any signs of anaemia.

 If you develop a sudden pain in your chest, you should call for emergency help.